kerren/dockem/README.md

 # Getting Started

 This library has been built in `go` in order for me to be able to build binaries for a bunch of different platforms.
-The easiest way to use this would be to go to the releases page and download the binary that suits you.
+The easiest way to use this would be to go to the [Releases Page](https://github.com/kerren/dockem/releases) and download the binary that suits you.

 ## Quick Install